VegasAfterglow: A High-Performance Framework for Gamma-Ray Burst Afterglows

 \subsubsection{Post Shock Crossing Dynamics}

-Once the reverse shock crosses the entire jet, the reverse shock will gradually adjust to the Blandford-McKee self-similar solution~\citep{blandford_mckee_76}, while maintaining the shocked proton number constant afterward.
-The forward shock will continue propagating through the external medium and the Lorentz factor of the forward shock will be determined by the blast wave equation \citep{Chiang1999, Piran1999, huang_etal_99,peer2012,Nava2013,Zhang2018book}. \\
+{ Once the reverse shock crosses the entire jet, it will gradually adjust to the Blandford–McKee self-similar solution~\citep{blandford_mckee_76}, while maintaining a constant number of shocked protons afterward.
+The forward shock will continue to propagate through the external medium.
+Several early works have addressed the blast wave dynamics after the reverse shock crossing \citep{Chiang1999, Piran1999, huang_etal_99,peer2012,Nava2013,Zhang2018book,Yuan2024}. \\

 { (i) Forward shock \\}